New class of naked singularities and their observational signatures: Collapse with anisotropic pressure

 where the second inequality follows from the fact that the radial coordinate $r$ can be taken arbitrarily close to unity.

-Next, we note that during the start of the collapse no apparent horizons are formed.
-This is due to the fact that (see Eq.~(\ref{aphor}) of section 3)
+Next, we note that during the start of the collapse, no apparent horizons are formed.
+For a spherically symmetric space-time $ds_+^2$ defined in \eqn{both}, the equation of the apparent horizon takes the form \cite{Joshibook}

+If $M/R < 1$, the formation of apparent horizons is ruled out, whereas it always forms for $M/R \geq 1$.
+In our case, the condition that an apparent horizon does not form at the beginning of the collapse translates to

-which is always satisfied in the range of $r$ that we are considering.
-In the collapsing stage, when $R(r,t)$ decreases, we cannot make a comprehensive statement regarding $F/R$, in the absence of an analytic solution valid throughout the collapse process.
+which is always satisfied in the range of $r$ that we are considering during the start of collapse.
+In the collapsing stage, when $R(r,t)$ decreases, we cannot make a comprehensive statement regarding $M/R$, in the absence of an analytic solution valid throughout the collapse process.
 However, it is interesting to consider the issue of trapped surfaces at the end stage of collapse, i.e at equilibrium.
-From Eq.~(\ref{aphor}), we obtain the location of the apparent horizon
+From \eqn{aphor}, we obtain the location of the apparent horizon

-From the above equation we see that for $\alpha = 2$, the apparent horizon condition implies that $b=1$ which is ruled out, and $\alpha > 2$ implies that there are no apparent horizons for any value of $r$.
-However, this last case can also be ruled out on physical grounds, as will see.
+From the above equation we see that for $\alpha = 2$, the apparent horizon condition implies that $b/a_{\rm max}=1$ which is ruled out.
+Also note that $\alpha > 2$ implies that there are no apparent horizons for any value of $r$.
+However, this last case can also be ruled out on physical grounds, as we will see shortly.